zoom/zoom-bot-demo/README.md

 1. Clone the GitHub repo https://github.com/zoom/zoom-bot-demo

-2. In the line number 14, if you are not using the ‘Dev’ environment, comment out the following line: setting.setUrl('https://dev.zoom.us')

-3. Add the following values in config.js:
+2. Add the following values in config.js:
 Client ID, Client Secret, Redirect URI, Account ID, Channel ID, and BotJID

       a.
 You can find your Client ID and Client Secret, by going to Marketplace > Manage > “Your Bot” > App Credentials.
 Make sure that you are using the correct credentials (i.e. Development or Production).